 She hadn't even realized she'd aimed and fired at him until he fell, unmistakably dead.
 There was no time to think even then; the battle droids had opened fire, and as Losté started the craft the others desperately tried to cover her.

 "As soon as we're clear of Theed I'm going to kick us up to maximum speed," Losté was saying, "so everybody hold-ahh!"
-Though thanks to the other handmaidens' cover fire they had been unable to get at her head, the battle droids had shot Losté's hands, and she recoiled, clutching at them.
+Thanks to the other handmaidens' cover fire they had been unable to get at her head, but the battle droids had shot Losté's hands, and she recoiled, clutching at them.
 Ené took her place, crouching over the controls as she worked them.
 They were gaining speed now, a few moments more...

 She heard Briné cry out "No!" and a sickening thudding sound.
 No, Saché thought frantically, don't let her have just been killed.
 Don't let anybody have just been killed, but especially not her!